Contributed By Sołtysiński Kawecki & Szlęzak

 In the case that the PLN2 million threshold is exceeded while the statement or the opinion have not been collected, the WHT may be refunded upon confirmation of the beneficial ownership status of the payment recipient, performance of genuine business activity, and satisfaction of the remaining eligibility criteria for CIT exemption/reduced rate.
 The refund procedure should be completed within six months.

-New thin-capitalisation rules (which apply fully as of 1 January 2019) impose restrictions on the tax deductibility of interest irrespective of (i) the existence of any capital relations between lender and borrower or (ii) the nature of the debt (loan, bond, credit, commercial indebtedness, trade credit, etc).
-The tax deductibility of interest is denied in relation to an excess of aggregated amount of interest over 30% of EBITDA of the borrower.
-This restriction does not apply to the extent the aggregated amount of interest payable by the borrower does not exceed the PLN3 million threshold.
+Thin-capitalisation rules (which in their current form apply fully as of 1 January 2019) impose restrictions on the tax deductibility of interest irrespective of (i) the existence of any capital relations between lender and borrower or (ii) the nature of the debt (loan, bond, credit, commercial indebtedness, trade credit, etc).
+The tax deductibility of interest is denied in relation to an excess of aggregated amount of interest over 30% of the EBITDA of the borrower.
+This restriction does not apply to the extent that the aggregated amount of interest payable by the borrower does not exceed the PLN3 million threshold.

 There are a number of regulated industries in Poland.
 However, in most cases the regulation is at the level of the company that conducts a given regulated activity rather than at shareholder level.
 A notable exception is in the financial services industry, where acquisitions of qualifying holdings usually require regulatory clearance, particularly for banking, payment, insurance, fund management, pension funds, and investment firms.

 This has a number of implications from an acquisition finance perspective.

 First, where regulatory control also includes the ownership structure of a company, transactions are usually structured conditionally, with regulatory clearance constituting a condition precedent which can impact financing terms and the scope of available security.